Skip to main content

 Arizona Holocaust and Genocide Education Resources

 The Taskforce on "The Holocaust and Other Genocides" is a collaborative effort among Arizona's three public universities, several community colleges, high-school educators, and representatives of civic organizations who are committed to teaching about these atrocities in order to prevent future suffering.
 The Arizona State Board of Education in October 2020 adopted revisions to the Minimum Course of Study and Competency Goals for Arizona schools.
-These changes require the teaching about the Holocaust and other genocides at least twice between the seventh and twelfth grades.
+These changes require teaching about the Holocaust and other genocides at least twice between the seventh and twelfth grades.
 The Taskforce has prepared a special toolkit to enable educators in middle schools and high schools to teach the causes, progression, and significance of these historical events.
 By teaching about the Holocaust and other genocides, Arizona's public schools will ensure that its youth will become responsible, informed, and empathetic adult citizens who can use their knowledge to prevent injustices and human suffering.
 This toolkit will be periodically updated and enhanced.

 All materials in Toolkit 1.0 are exemplary and not comprehensive.
 Materials cover the Holocaust as well as several other genocides.
 The Taskforce decided to limit other genocide examples to four case studies where genocidal violence and ethnic cleansing occurred: Armenia (the first modern genocidal atrocity), former Yugoslavia (Europe: a recent ethnocide with genocidal moments), Rwanda (Africa: the fastest-moving genocidal killing in the 20th century), and Native Americans (long legacy of displacements, massacres, and genocidal killings in the Americas).